Ezekiel Saw the Wheel

-It has been recorded by such artists as Woody Guthrie, Paul Robeson, John Lee Hooker, the Dixie Hummingbirds, the Tillers, the Fisk Jubilee Singers, The Charioteers and Gold City.
+The spiritual has been recorded by such artists as Woody Guthrie, Louis Armstrong, John Lee Hooker, the Dixie Hummingbirds, the Tillers, the Fisk Jubilee Singers, The Charioteers, Gold City and George Beverly Shea.
 The song recounts the Old Testament prophet Ezekiel's divine vision, described at the start of the eponymous book.

 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).